chamale-rac/py-rasterizer/README.md

-# 🐍 py-rasterizer 🖼️ AKA Lab 2: Shaders
+# 🐍 py-rasterizer 🖼️ Proyecto 1: Rasterizer

 Welcome to the py-rasterizer repository!
-This Python-based implementation is a powerful (giño giño...) tool for rasterizing BMP files.
+This Python-based implementation is a powerful (giño giño...) tool for rasterizing 3d models into BMP files.

 ## 🚀 How to execute it?